benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 #### If using the scrips from this repository you must cite

 Yang, Y. and S.A.
 Smith.
 2014.
 Orthology inference in non-model organisms using transcriptomes and low-coverage genomes: improving accuracy and matrix occupancy for phylogenomics.
-Molecular Biology and Evolution. doi: 10.1093/molbev/msu245
+Molecular Biology and Evolution. [doi:10.1093/molbev/msu245](https://doi.org/10.1093/molbev/msu245)

 Morales-Briones, D.F., G. Kadereit, D.T.
 Tefarikis, M.J.
 Moore, S.A.
 Smith, S.F.
 Brockington, A.Timoneda, W.C.
 Yim, J.C.
 Cushman, Y. Yang.
 2019.
 Disentangling Sources of Gene Tree Discordance in Phylotranscriptomic Datasets: A Case Study from Amaranthaceae s.l. bioRxiv 794370.